 Yasuke was given all the rights of a Samurai which included land and a household, Japanese garments, and a ceremonial Short Katana at which point Yasuke became the first Black Samurai.

-Its thought that Yasuke the Black Samurai was instructed in the Bushido code, and how to fight as a Samurai.
+Its thought that even though Yasuke was a Black Samurai, Yasuke was instructed in the entire Bushido code, and how to fight as a Samurai.

-Lord Nabunaga favoured him so much that Yasuke the Black Samurai was one of the few people afforded the privilege of dining with him.
+Lord Nabunaga favoured Yasuke so much that the Black Samurai was one of the few people afforded the privilege of dining with him.
 As a good Samurai, Yasuke aided his Master in his conquest of Japan where he fought in fierce battles against rival clans.

 Things would take a tragic turn however, as Lord Nabunaga would be betrayed by his close General Mitsuhide who attacked the Buddhist Temple which was largely unprotected.
 Facing defeat, Lord Nabunaga committed honourable suicide to avoid capture.

-Yasuke the Black Samurai escaped and rushed to protect his Lord’s Son, but this too was in vain as Lord Nabunaga’s soon also committed honourable suicide in the face of defeat.
+Eventually the Black Samurai escaped and Yasuke rushed to protect his Lord’s Son, but this too was in vain as Lord Nabunaga’s soon also committed honourable suicide in the face of defeat.

 Little is known of what happened to Yasuke the Black Samurai once he returned to the Jesuits and its unknown whether Yasuke died in Japan or returned to Africa.

-Nevertheless Yasuke the Black Samurai’s inspirational story reflects the unpredictable course destiny may have in store for us all.
+Nevertheless the true story of Yasuke the Black Samurai is inspirational and reflects the unpredictable course destiny may have in store for us all.